47stats/react-starter-template/README.md

+The origin source code has been modified to add the following features:
+- Protect your service page
+- Login and logout

 # Complete React Starter Template

 Starter template based on **[Vite](https://vitejs.dev/guide/)** incl. **all technologies** you need.
 If you work with Visual Studio Code, install the **[Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)** extension for a better experience.